 Call your Okaloosa County Domestic Violence Attorney

-At Flaherty & Merrifield, we believe that every case can be won with the right strategy.
-If you have been charged with domestic violence in Okaloosa County, call Flaherty & Merrifield today at (850) 243-6097 for a free, confidential consultation.
+If you have been accused of domestic violence in Fort Walton Beach, call Flaherty & Merrifield at (850) 243-6097 for a free, confidential case review.